gelles-brandeis/tapqir/docs/source/install/windows.rst

 8. Install ``tapqir``::

     $ pip install tapqir

-   After installation is done *close the terminal window and open it again* for an installation to take an effect.

 Now you can run Tapqir in the WSL window in the same way you would on a linux computer.